kottans/documentation/docs/doc/code-review.md

 });
 ```

+**Event delegation**

+Do not assign an event listener to every similar element.
+Instead, add listener to their shared container (parent)
+and use `event.target` to identify a specific item the event
+happened with.

 **Relying on DOM structure**

 Don't use constructions like `children[0]`, `firstElementChild`, `parentNode`, `nextSibling`, etc. In such way, you rely on the order of DOM elements.
 So in case when you will have changed design - your code will be broken.
 Which is bad, obviously.
 Use `querySelector` or `closest`, if in event, instead.